withassociates/notebook.withassociates.com/_posts/2015-08-12-lunch-with-phoenix.md

 **Calum**:

-> Fast as you like that, innit?

-**Jamie**:

-> It’s freaky fast.

-**Calum**:

 > I’d be interested in seeing the sort of things that people are making
-> with the web.
-Like if there’s any, like, high traffic sites using it
+> with Phoenix.
+If there’s any high traffic sites using it
 > already or…

 **Jamie**:

-> Yeah, well I mean WhatsApp is built on Erlang, but not Elixir.
-But then,
+> WhatsApp is built on Erlang, but not Elixir.
+But then, the idea with Elixir,
-> the idea with Elixir, because Elixir compiles to Erlang (or [BEAM][18],
+> because Elixir compiles to Erlang (or [BEAM][18], the Erlang virtual
-> the Erlang virtual machine) bytecode there should be no slowdown.
+> machine) bytecode there should be no slowdown.
+There’s no interpretation
-> There’s no interpretation step, it’s all compiled code.
+> step, it’s all compiled code.

-> So [Rik Lomas][19] is building [SuperHi][20] using Phoenix, swapping
+> [Rik Lomas][19] is building [SuperHi][20] using Phoenix, swapping
-> out Rails for Phoenix and getting good results there.
+> over from Rails to Phoenix and getting good results there.
 I’m not sure
 > what else there really is to say about it apart from that it’s clearly
 > been designed to look friendly to Rails developers, to feel familiar.

 **Calum**:

-> Which is a good idea, because it’s about time there was an alternative
+> Which I reckon is a good idea.
+Rails made full-stack web development a lot
+> more accessible to newcomers, but it's been a little lonely at the top
-> really.
+> there.

 **Jamie**:

-> Yeah, I mean there’s always been like [Django][21] and stuff like that
-> and like the PHP space has Laravel and stuff like that, but none of
+> There’s always been [Django][21], and PHP has Laravel, but none of
 > those really solve this massive concurrency issue and stay friendly,
 > whereas this is quite a promising way to do that.

 **Calum**:

-> I need to dive deep into it, we didn’t touch the model stuff,
+> I'm looking forward to having a deeper dive into it.
+We didn’t even touch
-> [Ecto][22].
+> the model stuff, [Ecto][22].

 **Jamie**:

-> Didn’t write any tests…
+> We didn’t write any tests…

 **Calum**:

-> No we did, we wrote loads of tests.
-More tests than software ;)
+> This is going on the internet, Jamie.
+We could be killed for saying that.

 **Jamie**:

 > I got a bit confused by the config, setting up the port for the
 > production environment, but I got into the IRC channel and got
-> an answer from the author within about five minutes.
+> an answer from Phoenix's author within five minutes.

-**Calum**:

-> Oh cool.

-**Jamie**:

-> It was wicked.

 **Calum**: